landoskape/dominoes/docs/basicTDLambdaAgent.md

 $$\large \text{if hand is over:} \hspace{30pt}
 \delta_t = R_{final} - f_V(S_t, \theta)$$

+To choose a move, TD-lambda agents simply simulate the future game state for each possible legal move and estimate the final score given that simulated future state, then pick whichever move leads to the lowest estimate of their final score.

 ## Features of TD-Lambda Agents
 Here, I explain the code that implements TD-lambda in value agents as they